tegu1365/AO3-Tracker/README.md

 - Users can track what chapter they were on and when via Library
 - Users can use plan tags for their fanfic
 - Users can create Collections with description and name;
-- Users can add Fanfic to collections
+- Users can add Fanfic to Collections and view them(still in work on front end)

 ## Git flow